smk78/thincarb/src/python3/README-python3-THINCARB-math-model.txt

 RELEASE NOTES

+13-Mar-2018: Prior versions of THINCARB_py3_math.py contained a bug which caused the bisection optimiser to misbehave.
+This has now been trapped.
+The fix does not impact any of the outputs of the model.

 14-Jul-2017: Prior versions of THINCARB_py3_math.py were computing an altitude-compensated EpCO2 value (L) but not actually implementing it in the calculation of the H2CO3 activity (Y).
 This is now fixed.